HouseTrip/housetrip.github.com/_posts/2014-02-20-ruby-pid-tip.md

 author_url: http://github.com/mezis
 author_avatar: http://www.gravatar.com/avatar/88683f31bdf05a8071fb08327b3919cb
 summary: |
-  How do you figure wether a process is currently running, in a reasonably portable manner?
+  How do you figure whether a process is currently running, in a reasonably portable manner?
 I keep forgetting how to do this for some reason, and needed it for [my tinkering with Babushka](https://github.com/HouseTrip/babushka-deps/blob/master/erb/kalinka.erb) so might as well write it down.
 ---

-How do you figure wether a process is currently running, in a reasonably portable manner?
+How do you figure whether a process is currently running, in a reasonably portable manner?
 I keep forgetting how to do this for some reason, and needed it for [my tinkering with